 Responsibilities, Duties, And Authority Of The Incumbent

 This essentially forms the heart of the Job Description.
 It should present a list of the job’s significant responsibilities and duties.
 Example – For a sales role, the responsibilities would look like “achieve quantitative sales goal” and “determine sales priorities and fulfil targets”.
 This part might also specify the jobholder’s authority limits.
-This is essential because it specifies the limits within which the employee has to function and also to give him/her an idea of the kind of stakes involved.
-Example – a job holder might have the power to approve purchases up to Rs 10000, or take leaves without informing up to 2 times a month, or hiring a sales assistant after completion of specific targets etc.
+This is essential because it specifies the limits within which the employee has to function and also give him/her an idea of the kind of stakes involved.
+For example – a job holder might have the power to approve purchases up to Rs 10000, or take leaves without informing up to 2 times a month, or hire a sales assistant after completion of specific targets etc.

 When a Job Description is written for the disabled, care has to be taken to ensure that the person has the required skills and expertise to perform the job.
 Factors to consider are: